ADIL0025/nexLearn-capstone_project/README.md

 >>>>>>> 76a58de (First commit)

 ## AI Features
-Enhance Your Profile and tell your Strengths and Weaknesses and Which topic You have to focus more!
+Enhance Your Profile and share your Strengths and weaknesses, as well as the topic you need to focus on more.